• Hungarian Language

 Cons

-• Hypoallergenic: Poitevin dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Poitevin dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Poitevin breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Poitevin breed.

 • Drooling Tendency: The Poitevin drools quite a lot, so if you dislike being covered by slobber spots on your clothes, you may want to choose another dog breed.